Reviews Archive

 SNES - It scrolls very well, and has many sections containing background parallax.
 The parallax here in certain levels is actually very nice and really helps to bring those sections to life.

-Atari ST - Bad scrolling, this version uses push screen scrolling instead of the constant scrolling found in the other versions, it looks a little ugly and has a slightly detrimental effect on the game play, but not anything too serious.
-This version is also missing the SNES' parallax (as a whole the computer ports seem to have more in common with the Mega Drive port)
+Atari ST - Bad scrolling.
+This version uses push screen scrolling instead of the constant scrolling found in the other versions, it looks a little ugly and has a slightly detrimental effect on the gameplay, but not anything too serious.
+This version is also missing the SNES' parallax (as a whole the computer ports seem to have more in common with the Mega Drive port).

 Amiga - Slightly poorer scrolling but it does the job.
 There's no parallax (Not possible as there's no backgrounds)